esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_mri.md

 From the MRI scanner, images are initially collected in the DICOM format and can be converted to these other formats to make working with the data easier.

-Let's look at an example DICOM data to see what it looks like.
+We will in a later episode look more deeplu into DICOM data.
+The DICOM will have all kinds of data such as the patient's name.
+In this episode we want to get to the image.
-This data was [TO DO]
+One way to do this retrieve out image data in a NIfTI file.
 NIfTI is one of the most ubiquitous file formats for storing neuroimaging data.
 We can convert our DICOM data to NIfTI using [dcm2niix](https://github.com/rordenlab/dcm2niix).